solliancenet/microsoft-postgresql-developer-guide/artifacts/08-01-AI-Basics/README.md

 ### Task 2: Deploy an embedding model

-The `azure_ai` extension provides the ability to create vector embeddings from text.
+The `azure_ai` extension allows the creation of vector embeddings from text.
 To create these embeddings requires a deployed `text-embedding-ada-002` (version 2) model within your Azure OpenAI service.
-In this task, you will use [Azure OpenAI Studio](https://oai.azure.com/) to create a model deployment that use can use.
+In this task, you will use [Azure OpenAI Studio](https://oai.azure.com/) to create a model deployment that you can employ.

 1. Navigate to your newly provisioned Azure OpenAI resource in the [Azure portal](https://portal.azure.com/).